golioth/zephyr-training/05_golioth/README.rst

 Flash project
 =============

-Plug the nRF7002-DK into the USB port on the short edge of the board.
-(Do not use the USB port labelled ``nRF USB``.)
+Connect your computer to the board via USB.
+(On the nRF7002dk, do not use the USB port labelled `nRF USB`.)
 Run the following command:

 .. code-block:: bash